 You may want to bring formal clothes for special events such as a formal dinner, a ball or an interview for a job.
 You may also want to bring your national costume for international student events.

 You do not need to bring bedding.
 If you're staying in University accommodation, you will have the option to order a bedding pack before you arrive.
 This contains a duvet and duvet cover, single sheet, pillow, pillow case, hand and bath towel.

 Alternatively, you can buy bedding cheaply from most of the bigger supermarkets (for example, Tesco, Asda, Sainsburys), Cardiff Market, Primark, Argos, several large department stores in the city centre or Shaws the Drapers when you arrive.
 Many of these offer delivery options, so you can order it in advance to be delivered on the day you arrive.

 You do not need to bring cooking utensils.
 Your case will be too heavy for you to carry.
 Do not bring rice cookers, crockpots or other electric kitchenware.
 You can buy saucepans, plates, other cooking utensils and electric kitchenware cheaply from supermarkets and stores close to University residences.

 Do not bring any food into the UK.
 There are many food items which are illegal to bring into the UK, including all dairy, meat and potatoes.
 You'll find that Cardiff has many international food stores and large supermarkets where you'll be able to find many ingredients available in your home country.

 Unfortunately, we're unable to receive any of your luggage before you arrive in Cardiff.
 However, there are several companies that offer services to students to transport excess luggage.
 They can arrange for your luggage to be put into storage until you arrive, when it can be delivered to you.

 We don't work with any specific shipping and storage companies, but popular companies include:

-You can enrol online before you arrive in Cardiff.
+You can complete online enrolment 3 weeks before you start.